 How this can show up at home, at school, and in play

 Traumatic Brain Injury (TBI) can affect play, attention, self-regulation, self-care, and school participation.
-Damage to the brain from an external mechanical force, affecting function and cognition.
+No two brain injuries recover the same way.
+We assess movement, memory, attention, and follow-through, then rebuild daily life at home and school.
 When these challenges start creating frustration, fatigue, or added stress for the family, an evaluation can help clarify which skills need support most.

 When it may be time to schedule an evaluation